-One way to expedite mail delivery is to use an express delivery service, such as USPS Express Mail, FedEx, UPS, DHL, or a similar service.
+One way to speed up mail delivery is to use an express delivery service, such as USPS Express Mail, FedEx, UPS, DHL, or a similar service.
 If you or someone you know provides our office with a pre-paid express mailer, or with a credit card number and expiration date, we will use an express carrier to send you the ballot.
 We suggest that you return the ballot to us in the same manner.

 If you are attending college overseas, you may wish to make contact with the US embassy or US consulate near you.
 The staff at the embassies and consulates may be able to expedite delivery of your voted ballot back to the US, or know of other options available to you.

-If is required to have another person witness your absentee ballot.
+It is required to have another person witness your absentee ballot.
 If you do not know another person who is registered to vote in Minnesota at your college, you should contact one of the following officials:

 - Notary Public